 NOTE 2 – In common ITU-T | ISO/IEC texts, this element is called a "technical corrigendum".

 1.8.2.6 erratum: Corrections of publication and editorial errors in an already published ITU-T Recommendation.
-An erratum is published by TSB with the concurrence of the study group Chairman, in consultation with other relevant parties.
+An erratum is published by TSB with the concurrence of the study group chair, in consultation with other relevant parties.

 1.8.2.7 normative reference: The whole or parts of another document where the referenced document contains provisions which, through reference to it, constitute provisions to the referring document.

+1.8.2.7bis revision (of an ITU-T Recommendation): Comprehensive update of an existing edition of an ITU-T Recommendation, involving substantial improvements to the content and/or the incorporation of editorial changes, resulting in a new full edition without change marks.

+NOTE – This term also applies to other type of ITU-T deliverables.

 1.8.2.8 text: The "text" of Recommendations is understood in a broad sense.
 It may contain printed or coded text and/or data (such as test images, graphics, software, etc.).

 1.8.2.9 work item: An assigned piece of work, which is identifiable with a Question and which has specific or general objectives, which will result in a product, such as a Recommendation, for publication by ITU-T.